ebocugoz/amazon-fine-food/README.md

   * Logistic Regression
 * Building Keras Models
   * RNN
+* Also in the end tried to analyze helpful reviews.(But i didn't have much time left)

 ## Results
 Here as score 0 refers to 1, 1->2, ..., 4->5